disclose/dioterms/core-modules/generic-core-terms-02-scope.md.md

 ## Scope

-This policy applies to any digital assets owned, operated, or maintained by [organization], including public facing websites.
+This policy applies to any information and communication technology assets owned, operated, or maintained by [organization], including public facing websites.